LeiWangR/LSFNet/README.md

 ## 2 Dataset

-we propose a novel video classification system that would benefit the scene understanding task.
+We propose a novel video classification system that would benefit the scene understanding task.
 We define our classification problem as classifying background and foreground motions using the same feature representation for outdoor scenes.
 More detailed information can be found in our paper.

 ### 2.1 Feature dataset